-Signed Form A (Forms A-C for Consortium Applicants) must be completed 100% and uploaded to the online application via the Grants Management Enterprise (GME) System, accessible through the ADEConnect portal found on the ADE Home Page by 11:59 p.m., March 4, 2024.
+Signed Form A must be completed 100% and uploaded to the online application via the Grants Management Enterprise (GME), accessible through the ADEConnect portal found on the ADE Home Page, OR by submission in through Adobe Acrobat Sign, for all Other Eligible Entity Applicants, by 11:59 p.m., March 3, 2025.
 No hand delivered, emailed, faxed, or photocopied documents or signatures will be accepted.

-To ensure upload success, documents should be saved locally to user's computer before uploading to Related Documents page.
+NOTE: (GME ONLY) To ensure upload success, documents should be saved locally to user's computer before uploading to Related Documents page.
 Acceptable Related Documents are PDF or Word documents.
 Do not upload to the Related Documents page from a Cloud-based site, as these sites typically require user sign-in to access the documents and thus may be viewed as security risk to ADE computers.